usaid-cs/yesterday-i-learned/random.md

 1. [胡楓](https://zh.wikipedia.org/wiki/%E8%83%A1%E6%A5%93) Bowie Wu chose that name because "楓樹一年四季都是紅色".
 Bad news for you buddy...
 1. You can get to Sai Kung through a Northern mountain pass from Ma On Shan.
 1. Set your clock to your destination timezone right after boarding the plane so you have plenty of time to prepare.
-1. No one messes with [old Russian women](https://en.wikipedia.org/wiki/Babushka_Lady).
 1. The pizzas displayed on shelves are often half-baked.
 When you order a slice, that slice goes into the oven and finish baking.
 1. [SIL](https://en.m.wikipedia.org/wiki/Safety_integrity_level) level 4 *requires* that you write yoda statements.
 1. Bump keys have every slot cut to the lowest position and the shoulder cut enough to allow it to be pushed in just a bit farther than a normal key.